What to Do with Old Business Cards: 11 Ideas to Recycle and Reuse

 At events or dinner parties, reuse those cards as place markers.
 Cover existing info with washi tape or stickers.
 Write guest names in sleek handwriting.
 Now, old logos serve as background art.
 It feels like a refresh, giving your cards a new duty as a classy business card alternative.

-Try DIY Wall Art or Scrapbooking Projects
+Try Creative Wall Art or Scrapbooking Projects

 Pull out cards with interesting prints or textures.
 Cut out favorite details.
 Arrange them in a collage or scrapbook.
 Frame it.
 Pin it.
 It updates plain art with layered visuals.
 It’s an easy and artistic way to recycle images and colors.